itp-dwd/2020-spring/weeks/02_front-end-foundations.md

 ## Topics
 <!-- This section can have many subheaders (h3's).
 This should list all of the topic areas, (e.g. Git, Using the command line), with links to guides and references.  -->

-### HTML & the DOM
-- HTML is the content and structure
-- The DOM
-- Accessibility and semantic HTML.
-TODO link to a guide for accessible HTML?
-- Don't know which element to use?
-See [HTML Doctor](http://html5doctor.com/).

 ### CSS
 - CSS is the styling and layout